lolcommits/lolcommits/README.md

     # or
     lolcommits --config -p loltext

 Interested in developing your own plugin?
-Follow this [this simple guide](https://github.com/lolcommits/lolcommits-plugin-sample) at the Lolcommits Plugin Sample README.
+Follow [this simple guide](https://github.com/lolcommits/lolcommits-plugin-sample) at the Lolcommits Plugin Sample README.